“This has to be perfect,” I shouted across the conference room table. “Our whole campaign is riding on it!”

 Our “date night” ad was a big deal for us, and the stakes were high.
 We had to nail everything that’s wonderful about ordering Bite Squad: romance, fun, convenience, and of course, great food.

 Look at that ad!
-The copy is on 🔥 with its use of ✔ emoji, its attractive couple, and picturesque industrial-loft setting.
-The expression on the couple’s face is so perfect—it says “I’m loving this date, and my partner, but most of all I love that someone brought this delicious food to my door.”
+The copy is on 🔥 with its use of the ✔ emoji, attractive couple, and picturesque industrial-loft setting.
+The expression on the couple’s face is so perfect.
+It says, “I’m loving this date and my partner, but most of all I love that someone brought this delicious food to my door.”
 That’s a nuance that’s not easy to capture in a photo, but we really nailed it.
-Eat your heart out, Grubhub (also, plz don’t use that stock photo for your stuff—dibs.
+Eat your heart out, Grubhub.
+(Also, plz don’t use that stock photo for your stuff—dibs.
 Ok?
-Be cool.).
+Be cool.)

 Heh.
 Nailed-it part deux.
 The campaign was back on track, and with a 300% increase in likes on our comment, we figured the story would end there.
 We planned to go back to crushing it with dope Facebook ads.
 But then something unexpected happened, again:

 Wow.
 There we were, ready for war, when Barrett goes and does something that softens even the most battle-hardened marketer.
 He did what our ad suggested he do.